Jonathan Culler: Major works

 Culler's Structuralist Poetics: Structuralism, Linguistics and the Study of Literature won the James Russell Lowell Prize from the Modern Language Association of America in 1976 for an outstanding book of criticism.
 Structuralist Poetics was one of the first introductions to the French structuralist movement available in English.
+His 1982 book 'On Deconstruction: Theory and Criticism after Structuralism' did much the same for subsequent developments in French philosophy and critical theory.

 Culler's contribution to the Very Short Introductions series, Literary Theory: A Very Short Introduction, received praise for its innovative technique of organization.
 It has been translated into 26 languages, including Kurdish, Latvian, and Albanian.
 Instead of chapters on critical schools and their methods, the book's eight chapters address issues and problems of literary theory.

-In The Literary in Theory (2007) Culler discusses the notion of Theory and literary history's role in the larger realm of literary and cultural theory.
-He defines Theory as an interdisciplinary body of work including structuralist linguistics, anthropology, Marxism, semiotics, psychoanalysis, and literary criticism.
+In The Literary in Theory (2007) Culler discusses the notion of theory and literary history's role in the larger realm of literary and cultural theory.
+He defines theory as an interdisciplinary body of work including structuralist linguistics, anthropology, Marxism, semiotics, psychoanalysis, and literary criticism.

 His Theory of the Lyric (2015) approaches the Western lyric tradition, from Sappho to Ashbery, exploring the major parameters of the genre and contesting two dominant models of the lyric: lyric as the intense expression of the author's affective experience, and lyric as the fictional representation of the speech act of a persona.
 Both these models, according to Culler, are extremely limiting and ignore the specifically poetic aspects of lyric poetry, such as rhythm and sound patterning.